Progress reporting realignment initiative

 This guidance outlines researcher and sponsor obligations concerning progress and final reports as per clause 5.5.5 of the National Statement on Ethical Conduct in Human Research (2007 incorporating all updates).

 These forms provide a comprehensive list of questions asked via the eProtocol progress and final report form.
 These forms have been updated to include what researchers should consider when preparing responses to progress and final report questions.
+These forms also outline which responses are not acceptable and that the HREC will return reports with unacceptable responses.
 Researchers may use these forms to prepare responses before submission to eProtocol.

 These forms provide technical guidance to assist users unfamiliar with eProtocol to submit progress or final reports via the submission platform.